Neuro-Symbolic AI:

 Why It Matters

 You can't debug what you can't reproduce.
-You can't test what changes between runs.
 In regulated environments, inconsistency isn't a UX problem—it's a compliance failure.

 The Tradeoff

-High consistency often means constraining the system's flexibility.
+High consistency often means constraining flexibility.
 The same determinism that makes outputs reproducible can make the system brittle to novel inputs.

 2